lu-ci/apex-sigma/COMMANDLIST.md

 `>>unmute`  |  Will unmute a person who was muted with the mute command.
 Requires the user who calls the command to have the Manage Messages permision as well as Manage Roles.  |  `>>unmute @person`
 `>>blind`  |  Will disable a persons ability to read any and all channels.
 Requires the user who calls the command to have the Manage Messages permision as well as Manage Roles.  |  `>>blind @person`
 `>>unblind`  |  Will deactivate the blind set on a user.
 Requires the user who calls the command to have the Manage Messages permision as well as Manage Roles.  |  `>>unblind @person`
 `>>autorole`  |  Sets the role that should be given to the users that join the server.
+To disable the autorole input disable as the role name.
 Requires the user who calls the command to have the Administrator permision.  |  `>>autorole Wizard`
 `>>createrole`  |  Creates a new role on the server.
 Requires the user who calls the command to have the Manage Roles permision.  |  `>>createrole Cheese`
 `>>destroyrole`  |  Destroy an existing role on the server.
 Requires the user who calls the command to have the Manage Roles permision.  |  `>>destroyrole Blergh`
 `>>addselfrole`  |  Makes a role self assignable.
 Requires the user who calls the command to have the Manage Roles permision.  |  `>>addselfrole Cheese`